don-sabu/sudoku/README.md

 Repository for maintaining sudokugame pypi package

-Currently, this package is under prerelease development.
+Currently, this package is under pre-release development.

 Features:
 * Checks if a 9x9 sudoku is valid